angarsky/diveintopython/learn/functions/lambda.md

 In this example, a `lambda` function is defined with the parameter `a`.
 The function adds 10 to the parameter and returns the result.
 The `lambda` function is then called with the parameter `5`, which results in the output of `15`.

-In this example, a lambda function is used as the key parameter in the 'sort' method to sort a list of integers.
-The lambda function checks if each number is even or odd by using the modulo operator.
-The list is then sorted with odd numbers appearing before even numbers.
 ### Examples and use cases for Lambda functions in Python

 1. Sorting a list of tuples: Lambda functions can be used as a key argument in the `sorted()` function to sort a list of tuples based on a specific element in the tuple.